sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 1.2.1 Basic Approach
-Monitoring the running status of critical processes and resource usage of docker containers are heavily depended on the monit system tool.
-Since monit already provided the mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
-However, monit only gives the method to monitor the resource usage per process level not container level.
+Monitoring the running status of critical processes and resource usage of docker containers are heavily depended on the Monit system tool.
+Since Monit already provided the mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
+However, Monit only gives the method to monitor the resource usage per process level not container level.
 As such, monitoring the resource usage of a docker container will be an interesting and challenging problem.
-In our design, we adopted the way that monit will check the returned value of a script which reads the resource usage of docker container, compares it with pre-defined threshold and then exited.
+In our design, we adopted the way that Monit will check the returned value of a script which reads the resource usage of docker container, compares it with pre-defined threshold and then exited.

 We employed the mechanism of event listener in supervisord to achieve auto-restarting of docker